obsidianmd/obsidian-clipper/README.md

 #### Selector variables

-Selector variables all you to extract data from the page using the `selector:` prefix.
+Selector variables allow you to extract data from the page using the `selector:` prefix.
 Selectors use the same syntax as CSS.
 For example:

 - `{{selector:h1}}` will extract the content of the first `h1` element on the page
 - `{{selector:.author}}` will extract the content of the first `.author` element on the page